cinnamonizers/fantasy-wordbook/README.md

 - 2 APIs used
 - Functioning and normalized database
 - A styled and clean user interface which allows for user input and data output.
-- Delete or Update a piece of information from the database
 - Have a home page with routing
 - Have an about us page